BRS999/scout/docker/README-DOCKER.md

 # Scout - Docker Setup

-Run the complete Scout system locally using Docker with a single command!
+Run the complete Scout AI system locally using Docker with a single command!

 > 📁 **Docker files are located in the `docker/` directory**